Why You Should Test Your Drone's Motors and Propellers

 Increase Your Flight Time

 A major reason for testing your motors and propellers is to increase your drone’s flight time.
 Increasing your vehicle’s air time will allow you to shoot longer videos, collect more data, maintain visual contact on a target, and fly farther on a single charge.
 Simple tests and modifications can add precious minutes to your flight time, giving you a competitive advantage over competitors.
 A great example comes from two mechanical engineering Masters students at the University of Ottawa who were able to more than double the flight time of their reconnaissance helicopter drone by testing various motor-propeller combinations.
 Throughout the testing process, the students were able to determine that lighter electrical components would perform equally well and found a more efficient motor than the one they were previously using.
-The result was that they increased their helicopter’s flight time from 3 minutes to 7 minutes without compromising on noise or payload (and they came up with an idea for a great company).
-This example goes to show that flight time can be improved through basic modifications to your design that center around increasing efficiency.
-Continue reading here for an in-depth look at how you can increase your drone’s flight time by testing your motors and propellers.
+The result was that they increased their helicopter’s flight time from 3 minutes to 7 minutes without compromising on noise or payload (and they came up with an idea for a great aerospace company).
+This example goes to show that flight time can be improved through basic modifications to your design that centre around increasing efficiency.

 Increase Your Payload